Indag Rubber FY26 PAT rises 47% to ₹12.38 crore

 *this image is generated using AI for illustrative purposes only.

-The Board recommended a final dividend of ₹1.50 per equity share of ₹2 each for FY26.
-This is in addition to an interim dividend of ₹0.90 per share already paid.
-The final dividend is subject to shareholder approval at the ensuing Annual General Meeting.
-The company stated that the payment will be made on or before 30 days from the date of approval in the AGM.
-The specific AGM date and the record date for determining dividend eligibility will be disclosed later.
+The Board of Directors recommended a final dividend of ₹1.50 per equity share of face value ₹2 each for FY26.
+This takes the total dividend for the year to ₹2.40 per share, inclusive of the interim dividend of ₹0.90 per share paid in November.
+The dividend is subject to shareholder approval at the ensuing Annual General Meeting.

 Financial Performance